CupOfTea696/TwoStream/docs/exceptions.md

 }
 ```

-_**Note:** It is highly recommended that you don't call the parent render method, for it sends the entire error include its stack trace back to the client._
+_**Note:** It is highly recommended that you don't call the parent render method in production, for it sends the entire error include its stack trace back to the client._